 Who is DailyCaring for?

-DailyCaring is for the 43.5 million adult family caregivers who care for someone 50+ years of age.
-We’re also here for the 14.9 million people who care for someone who has Alzheimer’s disease or dementia.
+DailyCaring is here to support the 43.5 million family caregivers who care for someone 50+ years of age.
+We’re also here for the 14.9 million people who care for someone living with Alzheimer’s disease or dementia.

-We’re perfect for family caregivers who use the Internet to find solutions for day-to-day challenges, help with important care decisions, and advice on how to plan for the future.
+We’re perfect for family caregivers who need practical solutions for day-to-day challenges, help with important care decisions, and advice on how to plan for the future.

 Connie was a hands-on caregiver for her grandmother for 20 years.
 (Grandma made it to 101 years old!)
 She knows exactly how challenging, overwhelming, and all-consuming caring for an older adult can be.
 She also knows how important support is — especially in the form of practical solutions, useful resources, and tips for self-care.

 Connie has an MBA from University of Southern California and a Bachelor’s in Economics from University of California at Berkeley.
 Prior to founding DailyCaring, she was a Vice President at Wells Fargo Bank and managed the development of consumer and small business online banking applications.
 Her past experience also includes Internet and software product management at NexTag.com and Marimba.